All 4 x 4 solutions of the quantum Yang-Baxter equation: Conclusions and outlook

 We furthermore show that there is a one-to-one relation between regular solutions of the Yang--Baxter equation and regular $R$-matrices.
 However, for non-regular models this identification is lost.
 We find for instance that some non-regular $R$-matrices can be interpreted as non-regular Lax operator that satisfy the fundamental commutation relations for a regular $R$-matrix.
 Generically the $R$-matrices that describe the fundamental commutation relations in these cases satisfy a modified Yang--Baxter equation.

 It would be interesting to further understand the modified Yang--Baxter equation and to find if there is a universal form to the modification.
 So far we have not been able to identify one.
 Furthermore, extending our results to higher dimensions is another possible avenue of research.
+There is also the possibility of higher dimensional spectral parameters \cite{Korepin_Bogoliubov_Izergin_1993}, which could be explored.
 Maybe the approach of \cite{Maity:2024vtr} can used to understand certain classes of non-regular solutions.
-Finally, it could also be interesting find the physical properties of the models corresponding to our solutions.
+Finally, it could also be interesting to find the physical properties of the models corresponding to our solutions.
 For instance the spin chains or the quantum circuits that are associated to them.

 \paragraph{Acknowledgements.}

 We are grateful to S. Shatashvili and L. Takhtajan for important remarks on the introduction.
 We would like to thank L. Corcoran, V. Grivtsev and A.L.
 Retore for useful discussions.
 MdL was supported in part by SFI and the Royal Society for funding under grants UF160578, RGF$\backslash$ R1$\backslash$ 181011, RGF$\backslash$8EA$\backslash$180167 and RF$\backslash$ ERE$\backslash$ 210373.
 MdL is also supported by ERC-2022-CoG - FAIM 101088193.
 VP was supported by ERC-2022-CoG - FAIM 101088193.